 When Herod the king heard this, he was troubled, and all Jerusalem with him.
 Matthew 2:3 (NASB)

 How did they learn about the birth of the Messiah?
 The answer is found in the prophecy of Daniel 9:25-27 where the time of the Messiah’s death is predicted.
 Since a person’s birth precedes their death, the magi would have known that his birth was near.
-It is important to remember that the prophet Daniel had been deported from Palestine to Babylon by Nebuchadnezzar.
+It is important to remember that the prophet Daniel had been deported from Canaan to Babylon by Nebuchadnezzar.
 Since the Parthian Empire overlapped the ancient territory occupied by the Babylonian Empire, it is not a mystery as to how they would have known about the prophecy because of Daniel’s prominence in Babylon.
 His teachings would have been well known.

 They came looking for the One who was born King of the Jews!
 They had seen His star in the east, and so they came looking for Him.
 But why did God provide the star?